Εικόνες σελίδας

 well.

-P. sen. Your grace's pleasure be observ'd; but you
+P.sen.
+Your grace's pleasure be observ'd;

 [me?
 Statute, and Band, and Wax, will go with Stat.
 Truly, we will not.